griffinbank/rules_clojure/README.md

 # Why Bazel?

 Bazel is a build tool for large projects, especially multi-language and monorepo projects.
-Bazel only builds 'dirty' targets, like make.
-Unlike make, it uses a sandbox to guarantee a target's dependencies are specified correctly.
+It has support for [many languages](https://gist.github.com/thundergolfer/02f3a696459b968aa765376011858350).
+Bazel only builds 'dirty' targets, like `make`.
+Unlike `make`, it uses a sandbox to guarantee a target's dependencies are specified correctly.

 ## Testing